-Joseph Carew works as a translator from German and French into English.
-His most notable translation is a co-translation of excerpts of Schelling’s late Berlin lectures for The Schelling Reader.
-He has also translated numerous pieces on 19th– and 20th-century continental philosophy and is planning the first-ever English edition and translation of Schlegel’s lectures Transcendental Philosophy.
+I work as a translator from German and French into English.
+To date, my most notable translation is a co-translation of excerpts of Schelling’s late Berlin lectures for The Schelling Reader.
+I have also translated numerous pieces on 19th– and 20th-century continental philosophy and am planning the first-ever English edition and translation of Schlegel’s lectures Transcendental Philosophy.

-Joseph’s passion for foreign languages began during his BA at Memorial University of Newfoundland, where he learned Russian during his minor in Russian studies.
-Afterwards, he learned German at the Institut für Internationale Kommunikation at Düsseldorf University and French through the Commission scolaire de Montréal.
-This enabled him to pursue graduate studies in French and German in Europe, where he completed the MA program Erasmus Mundus Europhilosophie and had the opportunity to study at the Université catholique de Louvain (Belgium), Bergische Universität Wuppertal (Germany), and Université Toulouse-II (France).
-In his free time, he enjoys reading Russian to keep his proficiency up to speed.
+My passion for foreign languages began during my BA at Memorial University of Newfoundland, where I learned Russian during my minor in Russian studies.
+Afterwards, I learned German at the Institut für Internationale Kommunikation at Düsseldorf University and French through the Commission scolaire de Montréal.
+This enabled him to pursue graduate studies in French and German in Europe, where I completed the MA program Erasmus Mundus Europhilosophie and had the opportunity to study at the Université catholique de Louvain (Belgium), Bergische Universität Wuppertal (Germany), and Université Toulouse-II (France).
+In my free time, I enjoy reading Russian to keep my proficiency up to speed.

-Joseph is always interested in new translation projects.
-Anyone wishing to have articles, book chapters, or even presentations translated is encouraged to get in touch with him.
+I am always interested in new translation projects.
+Anyone wishing to have articles, book chapters, primary texts, and so on, translated is encouraged to get in touch.

 Friedrich Schlegel’s Transcendental Philosophy: The 1800-1801 Jena Lectures and Fragments

 In preparation.
 Edition and translation with an introduction and notes.